supabase-community/kiro-powers/powers/supabase-local/POWER.md

 # When to Load Steering Files

+You MAY read multiple steering files if multiple topics are relevant.
 You must ALWAYS read `supabase-cli.md` to understand how to invoke Supabase CLI.
+You must ALWAYS read `supabase-local-database-workflow.md` to understand how to interact with the database through CLI and MCP.
+**IMPORTANT** You CANNOT perform actions (MCP tools, reading/writing files) before reading relevant steering file(s).

 In addition, consider these cases to read other steering files: